uz-gaz/Tertimuss/doc/performance_improvement/README.md

 - HDD: Seagate Barracuda ST1000DM010, 7200 RPM, SATA: 3.0
 - OS: Debian GNU/Linux 9.9 (stretch) 64 bits

+## Profiling tools
+The profiled was done using the memory_profiler (version 0.55) library for profile the memory and cProfile to profile the execution time

 # Matlab version
 The first version, and original, was the Matlab version, in this version, the only parameter measured was the execution time in a simulation equal to global_edf_affinity_scheduler_test.py and it was 200 seconds of execution time in Matlab 2019a.